 The Virginia Workers’ Compensation Commission (also sometimes referred to as the Commission) is the State agency that oversees the administration of all workers’ compensation benefits.
 It is similar to General District Court.
-It is required that the Virginia Workers’ Compensation Commission be notified of all work injuries but many insurance companies fail to notify the Commission properly and it falls upon the injured worker to file a Claim for Benefits form with the Virginia Workers’ Compensation Commission.
+It is required that the Virginia Workers’ Compensation Commission be notified of all work injuries but many insurance companies fail to notify the Commission properly and it falls upon the injured worker to file a Claim Form with the Virginia Workers’ Compensation Commission.
 Injured workers can go to the Virginia Workers’ Compensation Commission for a hearing (if necessary, due to all or a portion of their claim being denied).
 You must understand that the Virginia Workers’ Compensation Commission is completely separate from the insurance company.
 The Virginia Workers’ Compensation Commission makes the final determination if a matter is contested or denied.
 The Virginia Workers’ Compensation Commission decides what benefits that you may be entitled to; however, they can’t order a settlement.

 There is a lot more information in my book if you would like additional knowledge.
 Or, you can always call my office and speak to my trained intake staff that can help you identify your situation more specifically.